 Resident Evaluation and Curriculum Development

 Our core curriculum is delivered during our dedicated noon conferences series, which include case conferences, didactic lectures, journal club, board review and pre-clinic conference.
 Each of these conferences has a different format and provides residents with diverse learning environments.
 Workshops in procedures, ultrasound and simulations are held throughout to improve residents' skills with procedures and ACLS.
 Medical Grand Rounds is our premier didactic conference of the week.
 The Acute Medicine Series is held early in the year to provide residents with a foundation of the evaluation and management of acute illnesses.
 Along with our Patient Safety and Quality Improvement curriculum, our Morbidity, Mortality and Improvement Conference includes a comprehensive curriculum in patient safety and quality improvement.
-The Ethics Seminars are held throughout the year.
-Please see Curriculum in Internal Medicine for more information about our conferences.
+Ethics Seminars are held throughout the year.

-Residents have online access to all our major conferences through our web site - username = UMMC, password = applicant.
-You are welcome to view our lecture series.
+Residents have online access to all our major conferences through our web site.
 It is a marvelous compendium for our residents and provides a valuable educational resource throughout the year.